CBD Salves for Dog Skin Conditions

 Jolene has been tumor-free for almost three months now and is back to loving life outside.
 If and/or when a new one appears, we know how to deal with it!

 Another rescue, Miss Daisie, had a large mast cell tumor the size of a golf ball on her back just above her tail.
 With regular application of REMEDY full spectrum hemp CBD salve as well as oral administration of the tinctures twice daily, Daisie’s tumor shrank significantly – decreasing in size by a third, within the first month.
 During that month, the large painful growth popped, oozed, and detached from Daisie’s spinal area.
 The tumor softened, but still feels that there is a small hard area inside, which appears to be scar tissue.
 Today, there is no sign of the tumor!

 Allergies and other Environmental Issues

-For dogs that have painful and uncomfortable allergies, topical CBD can reduce redness and moderate the immune response, while taking away the discomfort that causes them to itch!
+For dogs that have painful and uncomfortable allergies, topical CBD is one of the best ways to reduce redness and moderate the immune response, while taking away the discomfort that causes them to itch!

 Some of the most common issues that cause chronic redness, inflammation and dryness include: